Skip to main content

 The Impact

-• Eliminated technical fragmentation with clear standards (CSS Modules, React Hook Form)
+• 3.Faster form development with clear standards (CSS Modules, React Hook Form)

-• Flexible enough to be used in both internal tools and customer-facing IPO app
+• 4.Used in both internal tools and the customer-facing IPO app

 Reflection